NitchayaninT/data-mining/Process/ch9/Ensemble Methods.md

 	- Calculate ***weight of this classifier (alpha)***.
 Low error = high alpha
 		- So classifiers with **higher α** influence the final decision more
 	- Update ***weight of training records***.
 Correctly predicted records get lower weights, misclassified points get higher weights
-		- **Why?** So that the _next classifier_ pays more attention to the “hard” cases (boosts weights, Next classifier must try harder to get lebel correctly, **fix the mistakes** of earlier ones).
+		- **Why?** So that the _next classifier_ pays more attention to the “hard” cases (boosts weights, Next classifier must try harder to get lebal correctly, **fix the mistakes** of earlier ones).
 This make the records with high weight **APPEAR more often** in later rounds
 }
 - Final prediction = ***weighted vote (by alpha)*** from n base classifiers